edgarpf/aws-csaa-tips/README.md

 - There are 2 types of policies in IAM: Identity-Based Policies and Resource-Based Policies.

+- One of the best practices in Amazon IAM is to grant least privilege.

 - IAM users are created with no permissions by default.

 - If a company is using Microsoft Active Directory which implements Security Assertion Markup Language (SAML),  you can set up a SAML-Based Federation for API Access to your AWS cloud.
 In this way, you can easily connect to AWS using the login credentials of your on-premise network.

+- The best practice in handling API Credentials is to create a new role in the Identity Access Management (IAM) service and then assign it to a specific EC2 instance.

 - AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.